MISP/misp-modules/documentation/mkdocs/index.md

 * [Vulners Lookup](https://misp.github.io/misp-modules/expansion/#vulners-lookup) - An expansion hover module to expand information about CVE id using Vulners API.
 * [Vysion Enrich](https://misp.github.io/misp-modules/expansion/#vysion-enrich) - Module to enrich the information by making use of the Vysion API.
 * [Whois Lookup](https://misp.github.io/misp-modules/expansion/#whois-lookup) - Module to query a local instance of uwhois (https://github.com/rafiot/uwhoisd).
-* [WhoisFreaks Lookup](https://misp.github.io/misp-modules/expansion/#whoisfreaks-lookup) - An expansion module for https://whoisfreaks.com/ that will provide an enriched analysis of the provided domain, including WHOIS and DNS information.
+* [WhoisFreaks Lookup](https://misp.github.io/misp-modules/expansion/#whoisfreaks-lookup) - An expansion module for https://whoisfreaks.com/ that enriches a domain or an IP address.
+For a domain it queries the WHOIS, DNS and Domain Reputation APIs; for an IP address it queries the IP WHOIS, Geolocation and IP Security APIs.
+All lookups for a given attribute are executed in parallel.
 * [Wikidata Lookup](https://misp.github.io/misp-modules/expansion/#wikidata-lookup) - An expansion hover module to extract information from Wikidata to have additional information about particular term for analysis.
 * [IBM X-Force Exchange Lookup](https://misp.github.io/misp-modules/expansion/#ibm-x-force-exchange-lookup) - An expansion module for IBM X-Force Exchange.
 * [XLXS Enrich](https://misp.github.io/misp-modules/expansion/#xlxs-enrich) - Module to extract freetext from a .xlsx document.